tytzM17/Lokian.eth/README.md

 - UI Tests

 Ongoing
-- Extensive UI test
+- Extensive tests in local
-- Deploy and test to evm compatible testnets (mvp)
+- Deploy and test to evm compatible testnet (mvp)
+- Extensive tests in testnet
 - Deploy to evm compatible mainnets (mvp)

 - Create frontend in namecheap or gh-pages, (mvp)